 In this article, the known inhabitants of Preston during the seventeenth century are discussed.
-These lived in the village, walked its lanes and worked its fields - they are an essential part of Preston’s heritage.
-Although these folk are detached from today by up to four centuries, this is not intended to be a superficial catalogue of names - a stark, ‘people-spotting’ exercise.
+These lived in the hamlet, walked its lanes and worked its fields - they are an essential part of Preston’s heritage.
+Although these folk are detached from today by the passage of up to four centuries, this is not intended to be a superficial catalogue of names - a stark, ‘people-spotting’ exercise.
 Where possible, occupations, location of homes and immediate families are described.
-As a result, these details breathe life into the villagers - they become more tangible and ‘real’.
-The researcher is ever hamstrung by the amount of information that is available -and as Preston was not a parish in its own right, having a parish chest brimming with yellowed documents, this will always be a handicap.
+As a result, these details breathe life into the these folk - they become more tangible and ‘real’.
+The researcher is ever hamstrung by the amount of information that is available - and as Preston was not a parish in its own right, having a parish chest brimming with yellowed documents, this will always be a handicap.
 However, there is a wealth of details to be probed.
 They include:

 •Manorial Court Baron records for (Temple) Dinsley 1640 - 1652•A survey of the manor of (Temple) Dinsley in 1664 and a summary of transactions from then until 1808.•Manorial Court records of Maidencroft (Ippollitts) from 1697 and Missenden (Minsden) from 1700 that contain retrospective information.•Sundry indentures and other legal documents.•Sundry wills by Preston people.•A transcription of the parish registers of Minsden 1609 - 1642: with some gaps•The parish registers of Hitchin.
 These are mostly legible and helpfully note beside baptisms, marriages and burials that the subjects were ‘of Preston’.•The parish registers of Ippollitts.•Various Heath Tax returns for Preston.•A listing of Preston villagers prosecuted in 1688 for failing to pay Church Rate to St Mary, Hitchin.

-A fan of documents from the seventeenth century that relate to Preston: l to r (Temple) Dinsley Manorial Court Roll of 1640; villagers prosecuted in 1688 for failing to pay St Mary, Hitchin Church Rate; Hearth Tax - exemptions in 1670.
-Lower centre -the burial of John, son of Daniel Joyner of Preston on 26 April 1697
+A fan of original documents from the seventeenth century that relate to Preston: l to r (Temple) Dinsley Manorial Court Roll of 1640; villagers prosecuted in 1688 for failing to pay St Mary, Hitchin Church Rate; Hearth Tax - exemptions in 1670.
+Lower centre - the burial of John, son of Daniel Joyner of Preston on 26 April 1697

 Minsden Baptisms, Marriages and Burials 1609 - 1642 and churchwardens